xiaotao-star/EGAS-ARM/README.md

    sh GenomeAnnotation.sh
    ```

-4. After running EGAS-ARM finished successfully.
-There are directories with 01_ to 05_ prefix and busco directory.
+4. After running EGAS-ARM finished successfully and there are directories with 01_ to 05_ prefix and busco directory.

    The final Annotation file in **05_evm** directories.